ranger-turtle/MakiStat/README.md

 larger-scale websites before designing and deploying the database and other complex web technologies.

-MakiSei application itself is very easy to use since it is an ordinary desktop application and once the structure of the website and the data have been already created, the website can be generated in two simple steps.
+MakiStat application itself is very easy to use since it is an ordinary desktop application and once the structure of the website and the data have been already created, the website can be generated in two simple steps.

 Writing the structure itself require only the basics of programming and JSON syntax and you do not need to know any other frameworks.
-MakiSei does not give any ready layout which you have to modify for your needs what would be difficult when your layout needs to be very different from the provided.
+MakiStat does not give any ready layout which you have to modify for your needs what would be difficult when your layout needs to be very different from the provided.